AABBCCDKG/LinkedGram/README.md

-# Chat with your email - gmaillm
+# Chat with your email - Gmaillm

 ## How to use:
 A: